yuddanti/yuddanti/README.md

-CS student at the University of Texas at Austin.
-Know Java and currently learning Python, C, R, and HTML.
+I'm a CS student at the University of Texas at Austin.
+I know Java and currently learning Python, C, R, and HTML.
 Open to anything! 🎉

 <!--